 You will be working on an assignment that requires you to understand how scholarly articles are organized, written, and presented.
-The assignment is worth 5% of your grade.
+The assignment is worth 5 points.
 The information on this website will help you to understand what you need to know in order to successfully complete this assignment.

 Peer-reviewed, scholarly research follows a prescribed format.
 You will almost always see the following sections in any research article.